meettyj/SCOTUS-Embedding/README.md

 ## TODO

 - Analyze the scotus online dataset.
 Try to download the label, and map them to local text.
-- Replace the citation in the document with new word/tag.
+- Replace the citation in the document with new word/tag, and build a new dictionary accordingly.
-- Task 2/3: Train a word embedding using new dictionary with legislation and case as new word (fastText)
+- Task 2/3: Train a word embedding using new dictionary (fastText)
-- Use embedding to train a classification model
+- Use embedding to train classification model in different task